 Port Huron is a medium-sized city located in the state of Michigan.
 With a population of 28,749 people and 13 constituent neighborhoods, Port Huron is the 42nd largest community in Michigan.

-When you are in Port Huron, you'll notice that it is more blue-collar than most other communities in America.
-35.36% of Port Huron’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Port Huron is generally considered to be a blue-collar town.
+35.36% of the Port Huron workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Port Huron is a city of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Port Huron who work in sales jobs (10.79%), office and administrative support (9.40%), and food service (8.77%).

 In terms of college education, the citizens of Port Huron rank slightly lower than the national average.
 15.63% of adults 25 and older in Port Huron have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.